sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/quick-customisation.md

 ## Introduction

-In this section we will explain how to apply your branding (styling - CSS) on the portal elements with your own colours and logo within minutes.
+In this section we will explain how to apply your branding (styling - CSS) on the portal elements with your own colors and logo within minutes.

 ## Prerequisites